SanjayJha123/ExamEye/README.md

+[!NOTE] This is an Submission to Build With AI - Gemma 4 Event

+[!TIP] Sanjay Jha, Vijay Soni, Anil Kumar

 # ExamEye

 AI-powered exam surveillance and investigation platform.
 Turns passive CCTV footage into intelligent investigation assistants using YOLOv8 for detection and Gemma 4 (via vLLM) for natural-language reasoning.

 ## Stack